 The Temporomandibular Joint, or TMJ for short, is the joint that allows your lower jaw to open and close and is circled in the picture below.
 The TMJ is unique in the way it functions and is sensitive to problems.
-TMJ problems can arise from the joint itself or from teeth and muscles.
+TMJ problems can arise from the joint, nerve, and muscles.
 Many things can set off jaw pain: trauma like a car crash or the way in which our teeth develop.
 Click here to learn more about TMJ from the Mayo Clinic.

-Our practice has extensive experience in treating disorders of the jaws and TMJ.
-While it may not be possible to completely eliminate every nuisance from jaw pain, in most cases we treat we eliminate or greatly reduce the symptoms shown in the image above.
+Our practice has extensive experience in treating disorders of the TMJ.
+While it may not be possible to completely eliminate every nuisance from jaw pain, in most cases we treat we eliminate or greatly reduce the symptoms.

 Because problems with TMJ are progressive, there are some cases that, if left untreated long enough, will not respond to dental therapy.
 For this reason we recommend addressing potential bite and jaw problems early — ideally, before or at puberty.

 We treat TMJ by first doing a complete analysis of your medical health, dental health, postural health, sleep quality, bite, chewing pattern, and the health of the joint itself.
-We then determine if we are able to help by addressing your bite, or the way your top and bottom teeth come together.
-If there is a large discrepancy, it is likely that addressing your bite will improve your quality of life.
-In severe cases, we sometimes have to work with a Physician, Oral Surgeon, Physical Therapist, and/or Chiropractor.
+We then determine if we are able to help.
+If there is a large dental discrepancy, it is likely that addressing your bite will improve your quality of life.
+In severe cases, we sometimes have to work with a physician, oral surgeon, orthodontist, physical therapist, and/or chiropractor.

 An orthotic is a device designed to reposition your jaw in a functional way.
 This means you can wear the appliance during the day, while you eat, and while you sleep.
 The orthotic is built using the computerized workup from your first appointment and is subsequently adjusted to your comfort.
 This means any adjustments are reversible since the modification of your bite is done using a piece of plastic.
 There are two ways to make orthotics:

 A fixed orthotic looks and feels like teeth.
-Our patients cannot remove the appliance so it is worn 24/7.
+You cannot remove the appliance so it is worn 24/7.
 The advantage of using the fixed option is its comfort and precision.
 Usually the treatment time is faster with a fixed orthotic.
-The only downside to a fixed orthotic is it can only be used for a couple of months at a time before it needs to be removed and replaced or removed and transition into a more definitive treatment option.
+A downside to a fixed orthotic is it can only be used for a couple of months at a time before it needs to be removed and replaced or removed and transition into a more definitive treatment option.

-A removable orthotic, as the name implies, means our patients can take the appliance in and out.
-The removable benefit is two fold: (1) a removable orthotic an be worn for life and (2) maintains the ability to clean your teeth.
+A removable orthotic can be taken in and out of your mouth.
+The benefit is two fold: (1) a removable orthotic an be for longer than a fixed orthotic and (2) it maintains the ability to clean your teeth.
 But the disadvantage is a removable orthotic is comparatively bulkier to wear.

 The two videos below do an excellent job not only describing where TMJ disorders come from, but connecting TMJ and airway clearly and concisely.
 The animation and narration from the videos help illustrate the connection between your jaw and your sleep.